What is a Buddhist Retreat?

 Do you need to be a Buddhist?

-Although this is a Buddhist retreat, you don’t need to be a Buddhist to participate.
-Nor do you need any previous experience of the meditations we teach at the London Buddhist Centre and other Triratna centres – they will be introduced from scratch to those who are new to them.
 Although we run Buddhist retreats, you don’t need to be a Buddhist to participate.
 On our introductory retreats, you do not need any previous experience of meditation practice – we will introduce two meditation practices from scratch to those who are new to them.
-On our intensive retreats, you will need to have been regularly practising the Mindfulness of Breathing and Metta Bhavana in a Triratna context – we typically suggest for at least six months, though in some cases it needn’t be that long.
+To come on our intensive retreats, you will need to have been practising the Mindfulness of Breathing and Metta Bhavana regularly and in a Triratna context.
+We typically suggest for at least six months.
+If you have any questions about this, please contact email@example.com.

 Are our retreats suitable for you?

 It is important that you let us know if you have any access requirements, serious health issues or any diagnosed or suspected mental health issues – particularly if you are on medication.
-Please email email@example.com or call 02087099978 and through discussion we can establish if the retreat is suitable for you.
+Please email firstname.lastname@example.org or call 02087099978 and through discussion we can establish if the retreat is suitable for you.
 Likewise, please get in touch if you or anyone you are booking for is under 18 years of age.
+Unfortunately we can’t offer yoga for pregnant women on our yoga retreats.
 Please bear in mind that all of our retreats feature extended periods of silence and the challenge of engaging with our minds, our habits and the big questions of life and death.
 Although it is a very supportive environment, we cannot offer any therapeutic help, so if you’re in an emotionally unstable state and unsure how you’ll manage on retreat, please get in touch.

 Living communally is an important and enjoyable element of our retreats.
 We eat together and accommodation is in shared single-sex rooms.
 We do our best to also cater for gender-diverse people according to individual needs – just contact email@example.com to discuss the accommodation options that could work for you.
 We require couples to stay in separate rooms from one another.
 If you have a strong reason to ask for a single room, let us know early and we’ll do what we can – please bear in mind that this is frequently not possible to arrange.
 The team leading the retreat are volunteers who are on retreat themselves – in order to keep the retreat running smoothly, we ask everyone to help out with some simple chores.
 Outside of an emergency, we expect everyone to commit to attending the full period of the retreat in order to maintain the integrity of the retreat community.
 Our retreats are known for being friendly and harmonious - we ask retreatants to cooperate with one another and to refrain from harsh speech or anti-social behaviour.
 Whilst this should also probably go without saying, please don’t bring any pets!